About the Artist

 Through the 2000s, he continued working in movie advertising, and furthered his love affair with beaches of the U.S. and Caribbean.
 He took up sailing and scuba diving and continued to paint abstract landscapes of the places that had moved him.

-In 2009, he spent 2 months living in Utila, a quaint Bay Island of Honduras, sailed a 50” sailboat from Hawaii to Long Beach, sailed for three months as Mate/Master Gunner aboard a squared rigged tall ship in the Puget Sound and from October 2009 through 2010, was working as a Scuba Instructor/Dive Boat Captain in St. Thomas, USVI.
+In 2009, he spent 2 months living in Utila, a quaint Bay Island of Honduras, earning his PADI Scuba Instructor Certification.
+He also spent 19 days helping deliver a 50′ racing sailboat from Hawaii to Long Beach, sailed for three months as Mate/Master Gunner aboard the squared rigged tall ship, Hawaiian Chieftain in the Puget Sound and from October 2009 through 2010, worked as a Scuba Instructor/Dive Boat Captain in St. Thomas, USVI.

-Coleman currently lives in Marina del Rey, CA and conducts sailing charters and cruises and races aboard his Beneteau 331, Reliance.
+Coleman lived in Marina del Rey, CA through 2025 and conducted sailing charters, lessons, races and cruises aboard his Beneteau 331, Reliance.

 Coleman”s pro-bono illustrations for the Catalina Conservancy Avalon Harbor Underwater Clean-Up were elected as the winning design for three years in a row.